 How To Get Water Out Of Binoculars?

-Dropped your binoculars in water?
+Have you dropped your binoculars in the water?
 Annoying isn’t it?
 Are they waterproof?
 If you’re lucky, your binoculars are O-ring sealed and even filled with an inert gas.
-Then you have nothing to worry about because O-ring sealed binoculars do not allow moisture to get in even when the binoculars are immersed in water.
+In that case, you have nothing to worry about because such models do not allow moisture to get in even when the binoculars are dropped in water.

 If not, and your binoculars are only splash-proof, then it is likely that small amounts of water (or more depending on how long it was in the water) have penetrated.
-Anyway, even small amounts of moisture in binoculars are not good and got to go.
+Anyway, even small amounts of moisture in binoculars are not good, and should be removed asap.
 But how to get water out of binoculars?

 Why Water in Binoculars Is Bad

-Water or even small amounts of moisture in binoculars are the enemies of the inner workings of optical instruments.
-It can impair the optical performance, the viewing comfort and will take out the fun of using the binoculars.
+Water or just small amounts of moisture in binoculars are the enemies of the inner workings of optical instruments.
+It impairs the optical performance as well as the viewing comfort and will take out the fun of using the binoculars.

 Moisture in binoculars may cause fogging of the lens surfaces or corrosion of the mechanical components and worst, it will promote the growth of lens fungus.
 Lens fungus destroys the coating on the lenses and makes the binoculars unusable.